Matt Cardona: Reunion with Curt Hawkins (2018–2020)

-On April 16, Ryder was drafted to Raw brand as part of the Superstar Shake-up.
-Before the April 23 episode of Raw, Ryder suffered a MCL, ACL and calf muscle strains in a match against Mike Kanellis.
-As a result, Ryder missed the Greatest Royal Rumble event, at which he was scheduled to compete.
-Ryder returned on the May 7 episode of Main Event, defeating his former partner Curt Hawkins.
+On April 16, Ryder was drafted to Raw brand as part of the Superstar Shake-up, where he began to work with his former partner Curt Hawkins.
+On the WrestleMania 35 kickoff show, Ryder and Hawkins defeated The Revival to capture Raw Tag Team Championship.

-For the first few months of 2019, Ryder was paired with Hawkins, and the two feuded with the WWE Raw Tag Team Champions The Revival (Dash Wilder and Scott Dawson).
-On the WrestleMania 35 kickoff show, Ryder and Hawkins defeated The Revival to capture the titles for a second time in their career.
-The next night on Raw, Ryder and Hawkins made their first successful title defense, defeating The Revival in a rematch and would later beat them again on the April 29 episode of Raw.
 Following that, the team was largely absent from television and mainly appeared at live events.
 Even though they were the champions, they only made two appearances on WWE programming during the month of May: a loss to The Viking Raiders (Erik and Ivar) on the May 6 episode of Raw and a win against Luke Gallows and Karl Anderson on the May 27 episode of Main Event.
 On the June 10 episode of Raw, Ryder and Hawkins lost the titles back to The Revival in a tag-team triple threat match also involving The Usos.
-At Survivor Series on November 24, Ryder and Hawkins competed in a ten-man interbrand battle royal, but were the third team eliminated.
-In his final pay-per-view appearance, Ryder and Hawkins lost to the Viking Raiders at Elimination Chamber on March 8, 2020.
-The following night on Raw, Ryder was defeated by Bobby Lashley in what would be his final WWE match.
-On April 15, both Hawkins and Ryder were released from their WWE contracts as part of budget cuts stemming from the COVID-19 pandemic, thus ending Ryder's 15-year tenure with the company.
+In his final pay-per-view appearance, they lost to the Viking Raiders at Elimination Chamber, The following night on Raw, Ryder was defeated by Bobby Lashley in what would be his final WWE match.
+He was released from the promotion along with several other superstars on April 15 as part of budget cuts stemming from the COVID-19 pandemic.